 The three-act structure isn’t just for simple tales, either.
 George RR Martin’s Game of Thrones series contains many interwoven stories that play out in three parts.
 This proves that once you’ve mastered the basic structure, you’re free to riff as much as you want.

 Not every writer or editor is a fan of the three-act structure.
-Critics say that it’s an outdated, artificial device imposed from the outside, which will make your story seem contrived and your characters puppet-like.
+Critics say that it’s an outdated, artificial device imposed from the outside that will make your story seem contrived and your characters puppet-like.

 I beg to differ: a story is believable when it’s crafted with artistry, regardless of the approach its writer prefers.

-Plus, I’ve long fancied that this may even be a structure we naturally adopt.
+Plus, it’s believed that this may even be a storytelling structure our brains are naturally wired to adopt.

 Although the three-act structure is an ancient approach, it’s one that works.